 - In Donnie Darko people in the future will be able to mess with the past without leaving the future via machine.
 Such meddling causes alternate universes which must be destroyed or they'll erase the future-people's universe.

-- In the first film, only organic things could be sent through time.
+- In The Terminator, only organic things could be sent through time.
 No weapons or clothes or anything but the time traveller.

 - In Jean Claude Van Damme's Timecop, there's a federal agency responsible for going after people who attempt to go back in time.
 He winds up having to go back in time himself to save his wife from dying, which is what he was hired to keep other people from doing.

-- In Twelve Monkeys, James Cole travels to the past several times, to find a sample of The Virus before it become The Plague.
+- In 12 Monkeys, James Cole travels to the past several times, to find a sample of The Virus before it become The Plague.

 - In Adam R. Brown's Alterien series, the Alteriens travel through time quite easily by using 4-dimensional space.